vidar-alvestad/openshift-reference-springboot-server/README.md

  - http_server_requests histogram for inncomming requestes.
  - http_client_requests histogram for outgoing requests.
  - operations histogram for manual operations with the ```withMetrics``` method.
+ - statuses gauge for status of things, 0=OK, 1=Unstable, 2=Critical
+ - sizes gauge for size of queues or elements processed or similar things.

+For tests see the [test folder](https://git.aurora.skead.no/projects/AUF/repos/aurora-prometheus/browse/src/test/groovy/ske/aurora/prometheus) in aurora-prometheus

 It is possible to configure the grouping and filtering of both server and client metrics in your application.yaml file.